ChrisRomp/vscodetunnel/README.md

 Once the container is running, view the container logs.
 There you will see the device login URL for Microsoft or GitHub, along with a device code.
 Follow the instructions in your local web browser to authenticate the tunnel.

 Once the authenticaiton is completed, view the container logs again.
 You will see `Open this link in your browser` followed by a URL to access the server.
 Open that URL in your local web browser.
 You will need to use the same authentication as the previous step.

+## Disclaimer

+This package is provided for testing and demonstration purposes only.
+No support is provided (but please feel free to open an issue if you find a bug).

+Please see the [MIT LICENSE](LICENSE) for full text and terms.